 Another round, another disastrous performance from the Gold Coast Titans.

 The fact Justin Holbrook has held on to his spot this long is solely due to his team playing in the relative obscurity of the Gold Coast with limited expectations.
-Had he been coaching a Sydney team, he’d be subject to more scrutiny than Michael McGuire was considering the astonishing way they’ve been losing, and the effort or lack thereof involved.
+Had he been coaching a Sydney team, he’d be subject to more scrutiny than Michael Maguire was considering the astonishing way they’ve been losing, and the effort or lack thereof involved.

 There weren’t many people predicting big things from the Titans this season, given how green their spine players were and a lack of depth.
 After limping into the finals on for and against last season with a final round win against New Zealand, the best case scenario for the Titans was to tread water and retain eighth spot.
 A more likely scenario was a finish in the 9-11range just outside of the finals.

 Even the most dire predictions didn’t have the Titans near last spot on the ladder, winless away from home and holding the unwanted record of the only team to lose multiple 20 point leads in the same season.
 There’s a number of areas you can point the finger at for their disastrous performances, but the composition of their playing list, lack execution in games, players being played out of position, and shocking defensive decisions are obvious choices.

 This had me thinking, is there anything the Titans actually do well (besides giving up the aforementioned 20 point leads or botching short kick offs)?
 Surely for Holbrook to have held on this long there would have to be some positives?

 So, let’s investigate what (if anything) the Titans do well compared to other sides in the NRL.
 As always, the data here is from Fox Sports Stats.